 A DoS to information makes data unavailable to users that need it.
 Attackers usually rename files or move files to inaccessible locations on the system.

 A DoS to systems occurs when the attacker brings an entire system down.
-This type of attack encompasses both information and application DoS attacks as the system and everything it contains is made unavailable.
+This type of attack encompasses both information and application DoS attacks as the system, and everything it contains is unavailable.

 A DoS to communications is the most common type of DoS attack.
-The attacker targets a single address or an entire network and bombards it with an excessive amount of traffic.
-No damage to systems is done with these attacks; however, it can be more devastating than a system DoS attack as access to all network resources may be halted.
+The attacker targets a single address or an entire network and bombards it with excessive traffic.
+No damage to systems is done with these attacks; however, it is more devastating than a system DoS attack as access to all network resources may be halted.

 Repudiation attacks are an attempt to mislead or to deny an event took place.

 Masquerading is when an attacker attempts to pose as someone or something that it is not.
 This can occur in human-to-human or machine-to-machine transactions.